zextras/tech-doc/source/carbonio/troubleshooting/upgrade.rst

 to |version|.

 .. include:: /_includes/_upgrade/issues-pg-adv-modules.rst
+.. include:: /_includes/_upgrade/issues-languages.rst

 .. _ts-up-older:

 Known Issue (Older Releases)
 ============================

 During the upgrade from an older |product| version, you **may** encounter one or more of the following issues that require a manual intervention.

 * New :ref:`GPG Key of Grafana <manual-grafana>` in Ubuntu 22.04